Amed Rosario

-Germán Amed Rosario Valdez (born November 20, 1995) is a Dominican professional baseball utility player who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Mets, Cleveland Indians/Guardians, Los Angeles Dodgers, Tampa Bay Rays, Cincinnati Reds, Washington Nationals, and New York Yankees.
+Germán Amed Rosario Valdez (born November 20, 1995) is a Dominican professional baseball utility player for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the New York Mets, Cleveland Indians/Guardians, Los Angeles Dodgers, Tampa Bay Rays, Cincinnati Reds, and Washington Nationals.
 He made his MLB debut in 2017 with the Mets.

 Career

 New York Mets

 Rosario signed with the New York Mets as an international free agent in July 2012 for $1.75 million.
 It was the largest international signing bonus given by the Mets.
 Rosario made his professional debut in 2013 with the Kingsport Mets.
 He started 2014 with the Brooklyn Cyclones and was promoted to the Savannah Sand Gnats in September.
 Rosario was promoted to the Double-A Binghamton Mets on June 23, 2016.
 He was named to the 2016 All Star Futures Game and went 1-for-2 in the game.
 Rosario ended 2016 with a .324 batting average, 5 home runs, and 71 RBIs.